HikariBoy/ThermStack/README.md

 Note that the preference is for <code>thermal_diffusivity</code> to be defined for material paremeters.
 However, alteratively     <code>density, temp,cp and pressure</code> can be defined from which <code>thermal_diffusivity</code> will be internally calculated.
 In this case, keyword <code>pressure</code> is only required if there is a variation if the variation of temperature and pressure is known, see for exampel the definition of Silicon (Si1) in the example <code>thin.yaml</code> file

 ## Operation
 if the optional sub-keyword <code>optimize</code> in included under the top-level <code>Material</code> keyword, then the code attempts to fit the file defined under <code>Measured>data</code> and provide the optimized value of  <b>thermal_conductivity, thermal_diffusivity,  thermal_boundary_resistance</b>, depending on which of these were specified.
-Specifying more parameters requires more computation time and may result in an undefined solution. if the optional sub-keyword <code>optimize</code> in not included:
+Specifying more parameters requires more computation time and may result in an undefined solution.<br>
+if the optional sub-keyword <code>optimize</code> in not included:
 * the parameters given are simply used to plot the expected 3-omega response
 * more than List of layers can be specified under the  <code>Layers</code>  top-level keyword, allowing the impact of different layers and parameters to be observed.